-Jae-Hyo Seo, age 58, Director Nominee
+Jae-Hyo Seo, age 58, Director

-Jae-Hyo Seo served as an investigator in the South Korean prosecution from 1995 to 2009, beginning at the Suwon District Prosecutor's Office and later working at the Seoul Central District Prosecutor's Office.
+Jae-Hyo Seo was appointed to serve as director effective May 5, 2025.
+He served as an investigator in the South Korean prosecution from 1995 to 2009, beginning at the Suwon District Prosecutor's Office and later working at the Seoul Central District Prosecutor's Office.
 Afterward, he worked as a consultant at the law firms Dadam and Pyeongsan Law LLC from 2011 to 2020.
 Mr. Seo then worked at the Korea Land and Geospatial Informatix Corporation.